4illian/Hackathon-Voyage-Priv-/README.md

 ![Application Screenshot](front/public/screen-details.png)

 ## 🚀 About the Project
 This project is a web application developed for the Voyage Privé Hackathon.
-It allows users to [main feature description].
+The project was coded in 2 days on the "Voyage Privé" website in Aix-en-Provence.

 ## 🏗️ Architecture
 The application is built with the following technologies: